catalystneuro/dandi-hugo-example/content/en/docs/05_developer_guide/03_contribute_docs.md

-# Contributing to this Handbook
+---
+title: Contributing
+weight: 3
+---

 This documentation is a work in progress and we welcome all input: if something is missing or unclear, let us know by [opening an issue on our helpdesk](https://github.com/dandi/helpdesk/issues/new/choose).